 There’s no charge to attend the book club and you can register using the form at the bottom of the page.
 Refreshments will be provided by Spice Isle Coffee (thank you guys for your usual support).
 Although there is no fee to attend, I’m going to ask you to kindly consider making a contribution to support the work of the Grenada Community Library.
 It could be $5, it could be the gift of your time as a volunteer.
 The library is a non-profit so every bit of support goes a long way.

-Start time is 11am and we go until 1pm.
-In our first book club meeting, we want to focus on the work of local author, Cindy Mc Kenzie.
+The start time is 11 am and we go until 1 pm.
+In our first book club meeting, we want to focus on the work of the local author, Cindy Mc Kenzie.
 Cindy is the author of Force Ripe, a book I love and highly recommend.
-There are two copies of the book at the library, so grab them fast if you are unable to purchase.
+There are two copies of the book at the library, so grab them fast if you are unable to purchase them.
 The book can also be found on Amazon’s Kindle store and you can also purchase it locally.
 Cindy is out of copies but gave the places where books are sold.
 See below.

 Locally, you can find Force Ripe at: